The name Plug Power Inc. (PLUG) should be kept on your radar - The Dwinnex

 Ratios:

-To gain a deeper understanding of PLUG’s stock, we examine its different ratios.
+For a deeper understanding of Plug Power Inc.’s stock, let’s take a closer look at its various ratios.
 For the most recent quarter (mrq), Quick Ratio is recorded 8.10 and its Current Ratio is at 9.10.
 In the meantime, Its Debt-to-Equity ratio is 0.14 whereas as Long-Term Debt/Eq ratio is at 0.12.

 Upgrades & Downgrades